North Eugene Alternative High School

-North Eugene Alternative High School is a public alternative high school in Eugene, Oregon, United States.
-It is located on the campus of North Eugene High School.
+North Eugene Alternative High School was a public alternative high school in Eugene, Oregon, United States.
+It was located on the campus of North Eugene High School and closed in 2012.

 Academics

 In 2008, 54% of the school's seniors received their high school diploma.
 Of 37 students, 20 graduated, 7 dropped out, 2 received a modified diploma, and 8 are still in high school.